 The QZabre represents a new type of scanning probe that incorporates a quantum object – a single magnetic impurity – at the apex of a diamond tip.
 It is the central sensor element in the scanning NV magnetometer.

 What is a scanning NV magnetometer?

 A scanning NV magnetometer is a next-generation scanning probe microscope that utilizes a so-called nitrogen-vacancy center (NV center) as an atomic size magnetic field sensor.
 The NV center is a lattice defect in diamond whose magnetic orientation can be measured by optical fluorescence.
-Because NV centers show quantum behavior up to far above room temperature, the scanning NV magnetometer can exploit quantum metrology techniques to achieve very high magnetic field sensitivities.
+Because NV centers show quantum behavior even at room temperature, the scanning NV magnetometer can exploit quantum metrology techniques to achieve very high magnetic field sensitivity.
 Scanning NV magnetometers are therefore expected to enable a breakthrough in high-resolution and passive magnetic analysis of surfaces.

 How does the scanning NV magnetometer work?